-What can an educational consultant do for you as an expert witness in a relocation, custody change, or simple divorce?
-An educational expert can be a secret weapon and have significant impact on a judge's decision.
+What can an educational consultant witness do for you in a relocation, custody, or simple divorce?
+He can have a significant impact on a judge’s decision.

 By Dr. Judith Greenberg, Educational Consultant